-- Open files before using them - Files can usually only be read or written but not both at the same time - Python's readlines() function reads all the lines in a file, while readline() only reads one line at a time, which may help save memory. - However in v2.4 onwards you don't usually need to use either since Python's file/open functions work with for loops. - Close files after use. - Binary files need the mode flag to end in 'b' - tell() and seek() enable pseudo-random access to sequential files
+- Open files before using them - Files can usually only be read or written but not both at the same time - Python's readlines() function reads all the lines in a file, while readline() only reads one line at a time, which may help save memory. - However you don't usually need to use either since Python's open function works with for loops. - Close files after use. - Binary files need the mode flag to end in 'b' and you need to interpret the data after reading it usually with the struct module. - tell() and seek() enable pseudo-random access to sequential files